jiaohehu/NPreview/DOC-epub.md

 the write down the line number, and then move to the next 'CHAPTER', and write down its line number.
 The range of the first chapter will be the first line number to the second line number minus one.

+## Known problems

+  - The iBook does not render EPUB well when it is styled with position:absolute.
+    Thus, for equation numbering and line numbering for listing blocks, it has been deliberately changed to not relying on this kind of technique to typeset line number.
+Instead the <table> is used and the leftmost table cell is used for inserting the numbering text.
+    For listing and/or verb block, the <ol> is to be used so that it automatically number each line using the default way of nubmering by the <ol> list.